Jan21493/Linkplay/TELNETD.md

 A version of busybox is provided here (see binary directory).
 That binary is compatible with the SoC that is running on the Linkplay A31 module, see [Hardware and Firmware](/Hardware.md) for details about the hardware.

 There is an OpenWRT archive available where you can get precompiled binaries for almost all utilities you may need.
-See section [Hardware and Firmware](/Hardware.md) for details.
+See section [Firmware](/Hardware.md#firmware) for details.